This entry discusses how to research and retrieve the full text of patents filed outside the U.S., plus related miscellaneous information.

 Fee-based and Subscription Databases: All the research systems discussed above in the "Getting Foreign Patents" section allow reasonably sophisticated database searching.

 For serious searching, you may want to use the Derwent World Patent Index.
-The DWPI database is produced privately by Thomson Reuters and is available through their various patent systems including Thomson Innovation, Dialog (generally File 351), Delphion and Westlaw.
+The DWPI database is produced privately by Thomson Reuters and is available through their various patent systems including Thomson Innovation, ProQuest Dialog, Delphion and Westlaw.

 The Intellogist posts an Interactive Patent Coverage Map that allows you to look up the vendors with searchable databases for a particular country.